Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Conclusions

 \section{Conclusions}

-We computed the volumes enclosed by flux surfaces for two different integrable examples of magnetic fields using formulae provided by \cite{mackay2024volume} and a new formula presented here for integrable fields with a symmetry field that preserves a density.
-The results of using different formulae are found to be consistent up to numerical error.
-As the methods are equivalent to 2D integration, they are mostly faster to compute than the standard 3D integration.
+We computed the volumes enclosed by flux surfaces for two different integrable examples of magnetic fields using formulae provided by~\cite{mackay2024volume} and a new formula presented here for integrable fields with a symmetry field that preserves a density.
+The~results of using different formulae are found to be consistent up to numerical error.
+As~the methods are equivalent to 2D integration, they are mostly faster to compute than the standard 3D~integration.

-The volume estimation for the axisymmetric field between codes based on (\ref{V_general}), (\ref{eq:vol_lambda}) and Theorem \ref{thm1}, confirmed that the latter was notably more efficient and accurate.
-This is evident in the comparison between a coarse grid in $\Psi$ for Theorem \ref{thm1} and finer 2D grid for (\ref{V_general}) and (\ref{eq:vol_lambda}) included in the previous section.
-Regarding the toroidal helical field, among the three formulae tested, the computational cost of Theorem~\ref{thm3'} was distinctly lower than that of (\ref{V_general}) and Theorem~\ref{thm4}, and exhibited faster numerical convergence.
-The accuracy of the integration in (\ref{V_general}) was constrained by the resolution of the regular grid employed for its evaluation.
-Nevertheless, for flux surfaces with a small cross-section, (\ref{V_general}) is more efficient than Theorem~\ref{thm4}, since accurate integration along the flow lines was substantially more demanding, with lengths greater by approximately an order of magnitude (i.e., by a factor of ten).
+The volume estimation for the axisymmetric field between codes based on (\ref{V_general}), (\ref{eq:vol_lambda}) and Theorem \ref{thm1} confirmed that the latter was notably more efficient and accurate.
+This is evident in the comparison between a coarse grid in $\Psi$ for Theorem \ref{thm1} and a finer 2D grid for (\ref{V_general}) and (\ref{eq:vol_lambda}) included in the previous section.
+Regarding the toroidal helical field, among~the three formulae tested, the~computational cost of Theorem~\ref{thm3'} was distinctly lower than that of (\ref{V_general}) and Theorem~\ref{thm4}, and~exhibited faster numerical convergence.
+The~accuracy of the integration in (\ref{V_general}) was constrained by the resolution of the regular grid employed for its evaluation.
+Nevertheless, for~flux surfaces with a small cross-section, (\ref{V_general}) is more efficient than Theorem~\ref{thm4}, since accurate integration along the flow lines was substantially more demanding, with~lengths greater by approximately an order of magnitude (i.e., by~a factor of ten).

-A disadvantage of these methods is that they cannot be used to measure volumes in fields that contain chaotic regions.
+A disadvantage of these methods is that they cannot be used to measure volumes enclosed by flux surfaces in fields that contain chaotic regions.
 It would be good to obtain an efficient formula for the flux enclosed by a flux surface of a general magnetic field.
-Still, these methods show that the invariance of the flux surface under the magnetic field can be used to reduce the computations in the integrable cases.
+We plan to achieve and test this via a vector potential on the flux surface, which easily gives efficient formulae for enclosed toroidal and poloidal flux, and~we have just worked out how to get it to give~volume.